 Plan: If x happens, I will y…….

-A person who experiences fear and anxious in social situation for instances might have torturing thoughts when being in social situations.
+A person who experiences fear and anxiety in social situations for instance might have torturing thoughts when being in social situations.
 Fear of being rejected or fear of being judged if involved in doing something could be predominant.
 The intrusive thoughts could be “you don’t fit in, you don’t belong to this social situation.”
 During these times real-time resilience response could be used.
-For instances, a person who uses social media might experience fear for posting a picture.
+For instance, a person who uses social media might experience fear for posting a picture.
 During this time real-time resilience responses could be generated against counterproductive (distorted) thoughts.

 Counterproductive thought: “You are bothering people by writing things less important to them.
 You should do this in your own notebook.”